dstore-dbap/LumberMill/src/gambolputty/output/README.md

 consistency: one of: 'one', 'quorum', 'all'
 replication: one of: 'sync', 'async'.
 store_interval_in_secs: sending data to es in x seconds intervals.
-max_waiting_events: sending data to es if event count is above, even if store_interval_in_secs is not reached.
+batch_size: sending data to es if event count is above, even if store_interval_in_secs is not reached.
 backlog_size: maximum count of events waiting for transmission.
 Events above count will be dropped.

 Configuration example: